speced/bikeshed/docs/definitions-autolinks.md

 and the data doesn't change often, so it should be sufficient.

-The bibliography data is automatically imported from a global database.
+Bibliography data can come from multiple sources.
-Currently, it's Bert's `biblio.ref` file, but it will switch to Tobie's Specref project eventually.
+A bunch of data gets auto-filled from the file at <http://dev.w3.org/csswg/biblio.ref>, maintained by the CSSWG.

-You can also add your own biblio references when necessary.
+Soonish, Bikeshed will also import a bunch of data from the [SpecRef project](https://github.com/tobie/specref).

-Just add a `biblio.json` file to the spec's folder, with the file being a JSON file formatted according to Specref's conventions, like so:
+You can also add your own bibliography data, following the SpecRef JSON format:

 ```json
 {